 Conclusion

-We conducted a close replication of Smith et al. (2002) with a larger more diverse sample and found that 1) exposure and moral belief manipulations impacted both shame and guilt, similarly, and 2) the supposed shame or guilt-related measures were not uniquely associated with shame or guilt, respectively.
-We conclude this as a failed replication not in support of the distinction made between shame and guilt in the target article.
+In this close replication of Smith et al. (2002) with a larger more diverse sample, we found that exposure and moral belief manipulations impacted both shame and guilt similarly.
+More specifically, we failed to find support that exposure had a greater effect on shame than guilt.
+We, therefore, conclude this as a failed replication, not in support of the distinction made between shame and guilt in the target article (i.e., exposure).
+In addition to the key confirmatory analyses above, we also found that the supposed shame or guilt-related measures were not uniquely associated with shame or guilt, respectively.
 We note several limitations that may have impacted our replication, yet not in a way that would explain these differences.
 Finally, we raised issues regarding the exposure manipulation employed in the target article.
-We suggest caution in future studies assuming the distinction between guilt and shame and using the exposure manipulation.
+We suggest caution in future studies assuming that the distinction between guilt and shame lies in exposure and using the exposure manipulation.

 References